Ficko05/Assignment-4-Graph-Databases/README.md

 ### In the neo4j database browser

-This is the query to import the data and make the necessary nodes and relations, all queries have to be run separately.... we are sorry for the inconvenience :/
+This is the querys to import the data and make the necessary nodes and relations, all queries have to be run separately.... we are sorry for the inconvenience if you want to test it out :/

 ```
 WITH "file:///Sample_Game_1_RawEventsData.csv"